 I. Definition of produce

-This standard applies to leeks of varieties (cultivars) grown from Allium porrum L. to be supplied fresh to the consumer, leeks for industrial processing being excluded.NOTE: Delegations are invited to provide the correct botanical name for leeks (i.e. Allium porrum L. or Allium ampeloprasum var. porrum)
+This standard applies to leeks of varieties (cultivars) grown from Allium ampeloprasum L. Leek Group to be supplied fresh to the consumer, leeks for industrial processing being excluded.

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements for leeks at the export-control stage after preparation and packaging.